Pfullingen: Sports

 The VfL Pfullingen was founded in 1862 and has over 3,200 members (2005).
 The men's handball team played from 2002 to 2006 in the Handball-Bundesliga.
 Since the 2010/2011 season, the VfL Pfullingen plays in the Handball Oberliga Baden-Württemberg.

 The Schützenverein Pfullingen 1522 was founded in 1522.

 On the Übersberg is 48 ° 27 '33 "N, 9 ° 17' 55" O a glider area at around 780 meters above sea level with two 1,100-meter-long tracks.

 Economy and Infrastructure

 Pfullingen is the seat of Prettl group.
 The Daimler-Benz AG and the company Robert Bosch are also represented in the city.

 Transport

-The main road B 312, coming from the Bundesautobahn 8 at Stuttgart Airport, leads via Pfullingen over Riedlingen and Biberach an der Riss to Memmingen.
-In December 2003, the 1180 m long Ursulaberg tunnel was opened.
+The main road B 312, coming from the Bundesautobahn 8 at Stuttgart Airport, leads via Pfullingen over Riedlingen and Biberach to Memmingen.
+In December 2003, the 1180 m long Ursulaberg was opened.

 The Public transport is guaranteed by the Verkehrsverbund Neckar-Alb-Donau (NALDO).
 The city is located in the comb 220.

 Until the early 1980s a railway drove through Pfullingen.
 Today, a cycle path runs on the former treck.

-Bürgerbus

-A citizen bus, operated by volunteer drivers, runs from Monday to Friday.
-The service began on May 30, 2011, and there are similar projects in Ebersbach an der Fils and Salach.

-People Mover
+A citizen, operated by volunteers, services at 1827.